eo-training/eo-training.github.io/nov-2021-mileage-reinbursements.md

 ---
 layout: page
-title: "Mileage Reimbursements for the June 2021 Democratic Party Primary Election"
+title: "Mileage Reimbursements for the November 2021 General and Special Elections"
 permalink: /nov-2021/mileage-reimbursements
 ---

 In each election, some officers are eligible for mileage reimbursement:

 - **Chiefs** are eligible for mileage reimbursement for picking up election materials before election day and returning election materials on election night.
-- **Assistant Chiefs** are eligible for mileage reimbursement for picking up election materials before election day.
 - **Absentee Ballot Collector** officers are eligible for mileage reimbursement for returning election materials on election night.
+Note that only the driver is eligible for mileage reinbursement.

 All election officers are hired as stipend-only county employees and are therefore subject to all Fairfax County Government employee mileage reimbursement policies and procedures.